mpiedrav32/mpiedrav32/writings/writings-2024.md

 Some abstract ideas are weapons as tangible as a kitchen knife.
 Pure intellect is often used to hurt and kill, albeit with many layers of abstraction and interfaces in between.

+# Friend

+Nobody in life is your friend.

+Your classmates are not your friends.

+Your coworkers are not your friends.

+Not even you are your friend.

+Your own self will betray you time and again.